csokmen/learn-asp.net-core-web-api/README.md

 -   **Separate Service**: To maintain a clean architecture, a new service layer (`IDapperProductService` and `DapperProductService`) will be created specifically for Dapper-based operations.

 Commit: https://github.com/csokmen/learn-asp.net-core-web-api/commit/183736116839aff27cc183e94334b1240d4b7c33

+## 8. DTOs and Manual Mapping

+A **Data Transfer Object (DTO)** is an object that carries data between processes.
+In Web APIs, we use DTOs to shape the data that is sent to and from the client.
+This decouples our internal database models from the public API contract.

+-   **Manual Mapping**: Instead of using a library like AutoMapper, we will perform the object-to-object mapping manually.
+This can be done with simple methods or directly within the controller and service layers.
+-   **Controller Update**: The `DapperProductsController` will be updated to receive and return DTOs, while the service layer will handle mapping from DTOs to the internal `Product` entity.